shakisparki/Glue-in-home-challenge/README.md

 Click Run.

 ### Notes
+* Using JWT bearer token authentication is probably the right way to go, but basic authentication demonstrates the concept due to time constraints

+* Test Credentials for basic authentication: username : admin, password : admin username : customer, password : customer username : partner, password : partner

 * DB is SQLlite as lightweight for test, ideally will connect to some cloud DB.
 EFCore will provision and migrate db on dev environment at startup, this will also create the db if non-existent.
 Connectionstrings, secrets etc are provided in apseetings.Dev.
 In prod will ideally be passed from a KeyVault etc.

 * Can use a DbConnectionFactory to support databases of multiple Providers e.g. CosmosDB, and pass not only connection string but dataProvider name as argument.